-- Cloudera Data Science Workbench does not support changing your API key, or having multiple API keys. - Currently, you cannot create a job, stop a job, or get the status of a job using the Jobs API.
+- Cloudera Data Science Workbench does not support changing your API key, or having multiple API keys. - Currently, you cannot use the Jobs API to create a job, stop a job, or get the status of a job. - Jobs pipeline visualization in CML and CDSW no longer shows dependent jobs.
+Dependencies only show the first step in the chain.
+Previously (before upgrade to 1.7), the UI displayed the whole chain of jobs.
+Jobs still run in the correct order, but the UI is no longer clear.
+Associated Bug: DSE-8003

-Known Issues with Model Builds and Deployed Models
+- Known Issues with Model Builds and Deployed Models - Unable to create a model with the name of a deleted Model.